Integration tests are the best

 Now this is mechanical design, maybe, you could say, it doesn't apply as a metaphor for software.
 And it's true that things are a bit more subtle with software.

 Testing in smaller units reduces the potential number of states, especially with smaller units and you can get a higher coverage of the states of the unit.
 It reduces some testing redundancy you would get from testing with different configurations of upstream component states.
-Test performance is also often better.
+Test performance is also usually better.

 In the last post, I mentioned briefly the challenge of keeping tests representative of the users' concerns and not overfitted to irrelevant details.